h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 cp $HOME/dai-mojo-java/mojo-pipeline/pipeline.mojo .
 ```

-In the H2O documentation [Driverless AI MOJO Scoring Pipeline - Java Runtime](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/scoring-mojo-scoring-pipeline.html), they give us a Java code example to predict a CAPSULE value from an individual row of data, we need to modify this code for our Hydraulic System data.
+In the H2O documentation [Driverless AI MOJO Scoring Pipeline - Java Runtime](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/scoring-mojo-scoring-pipeline.html), they give us a Java code example to predict a CAPSULE value from an individual row of data; we need to modify this code for our Hydraulic System data.
 Create a Java file called **ExecuteDaiMojo.java**.

 Based on our Hydraulic System **example.csv** data, we can take the header row and a row of data to replace the data in rowBuilder in the Java code example.
 So, the Java code example becomes: